orevaisaiah/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion: This script is used to delete the directory my_first_directory that is in the /tmp directory.
 10-back: This script is used to change the working directory to the previous one.
 11-lists: This script is used to ists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
+12-file_type: This script is used to print the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script.